 While much consideration goes into the selection of face films and adhesives, the release liners are often an after-thought as the disposable part of a pressure sensitive solution.
 However, release liners are responsible for carrying and protecting the adhesive until the end-product is ready for its intended application.

-The wrong adhesive release film could compromise your entire pressure sensitive product.
+The wrong adhesive release liner could compromise your entire product.
 The Ameri-Cal team will ensure the right liner is used for your application so problems like tunneling, tight release, and adhesive lock-up aren’t an issue.

 How are liners judged?

 Release liners and their level of release are measured on a scale of 1-10 by most suppliers.
 This rating system measures how tightly the adhesive is expected to adhere before it releases as the liner is removed.

 This rating is determined with a control release additive that is put into the silicone formula when manufacturing the liner product.
 Many applications will require specific levels of release.
 In the case of transfer films, multiple release liners are needed to meet needs.